-- Preview Email Newsletter

 A study by UC Riverside and USC education scholars found that Black and Latino teens are significantly more adept than their white peers at detecting online disinformation-particularly content related to race and ethnicity.

-These youth are not only quicker to identify false claims and racist propaganda, but also more likely to more PR
+These youth are not only quicker to identify false claims and racist propaganda, but also more likely to verify posts with credible sources and respond wit more PR

 Georgia Institute of Technology School of Public Policy Internet Governance Project: Digital Media and the American Civil Conflict (10)